-House Sub. for SB 229 would establish a nine-member Legislative Compensation Commission (Commission) and require the Commission to study compensation, salary, and retirement benefits of legislative members; make recommendations on legislator retirement benefits; and set compensation and salary rates for legislators.
+Among other things, the Commission would be authorized to study compensation, salary, and retirement benefits of legislative members, make recommendations on legislator retirement benefits, and set compensation rates for legislators and certain state officials.
 The bill would also provide a process for appointment to the Commission, an initial legislator compensation study, initial compensation changes, and a method for the Legislature to reject the compensation rate set by the Commission.

-Also, beginning January 1, 2025, and subject to appropriations, the bill would establish compensation rates for certain state officials, judges, and certain elected district attorneys that would be equal to a percentage of the salaries for a U.S. congressional member, a U.S. district judge, or a district judge.
+Further, beginning in FY 2023 and subject to appropriations, the bill would establish compensation rates for certain state officials and judges that would be equal to a percentage of the salaries for a U.S. congressional member or a U.S. District judge.